-Aboriginal and Torres Strait Islander Health Mental Health and Suicide
+Aboriginal and Torres Strait Islander

 Aboriginal and Torres Strait Islander people require access to mental health services that are joined up, integrated, culturally appropriate and safe, and designed to holistically meet their mental health and healing needs of the individual at the local level.

 Services need to complement and link with other closely connected activities, such as social and emotional wellbeing services, mental health services, suicide prevention approaches and alcohol and other drug services.
 Culturally appropriate health service providers facilitate more effective mental health service delivery and improved mental health outcomes for Aboriginal and Torres Strait Islander people.
 This requires cultural awareness, cultural respect, cultural safety and an understanding of the broader cultural determinants of health and wellbeing.

-Identified local health needs and service issues
+Local health needs and service issues